NortheastState/CISP1020/README.md

 # CISP1020-A01
 Computer Science Two A01

 Computer Science Two (CISP 1020) is a continuation of Computer Science One (CISP 1010).
 Computer Science Two examines topics of programming in a high-level language, including good style, algorithms, documentation, UML, inheritance, ploymorphism, exception handling, abstract classes, interfaces, elementary data structures, JavaFX, text files, binary I/O, and Generics.
+We will also explore Git and GitHub to create a source control apperatus.

 This course will use REVEL for Liang Java, 10th Edition.
 ISBN-13: 9780134167008.